chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, most people in the mortal world fall into the evil realms.

-And among the human beings, the rarer ones are those who have obtained a human body full of leisure.
+And among the human beings,

+the rarer ones are those who have obtained a precious human body full of freedoms.

-There are three metaphors in the Buddhist scriptures, which illustrate the rare nature of a human being full of leisure.
+There are three metaphors in the Buddhist scriptures, which illustrate the rare nature of a precious human body full of freedoms.

-The first analogy is: There is a plank floating on the sea, and there is a hole in the middle of the plank.
+The first analogy is:

+There is a small plank floating on a vast ocean, and there is a hole in the middle of the plank.

 There is a blind tortoise at the bottom of the sea that comes to the surface every hundred years.

-When the tortoise is out of the sea, when will it meet the plank, and the head can fit into the hole in the middle of the plank?
+When the tortoise sticks its head out of the water, what are the chances it will find the plank, and what are the chances the head can fit into the hole in the middle of the plank?
 We all know that this is almost impossible.

-In this parable, the sea is likened to the sea of ​​samsara, the tortoise is likened to all beings, blindness is likened to ignorance, and the tortoise is like a human being when it emerges from the sea and enters the hole in the plank.
+In this parable, the ocean is likened to the ocean of ​​samsara, the tortoise is likened to all beings, blindness is likened to ignorance, and the tortoise is like a human being when it emerges from the sea and enters the hole in the plank.

-Therefore, everyone understands: Because of ignorance, we have been in the six realms of reincarnation, and it is very difficult to obtain a human body.
+Therefore, everyone understands: Because of ignorance, we have been stuck in the six realms of rebirth, and it is very difficult to obtain a human body.

-The second analogy is: if you throw a toss on a smooth wall
+The second analogy is:

+Like tossing dried peas at a smooth wall

 193

-Peas, even if sprinkled for a hundred years, not a single pea will stick to the wall.
+The peas, even if thrown for a hundred years, not a single pea will stick to the wall.

-After people die, like peas thrown to the wall, they fall into the evil realm one after another, and the chance to get a life full of people is rarer than peas sticking to the wall.
+After people die, they are like peas thrown against the wall, they fall into the evil realm one after another, and the chance to get a precious human life is rarer than dried peas sticking to a wall.

-The third analogy is: a steel needle is stuck upside down on the ground, and mustard seeds are thrown at the tip of the needle.
+The third analogy is:

+A steel needle is stuck upside down on the ground, and mustard seeds are thrown at the tip of the needle.
 It is very difficult for the small mustard seeds to stay on the tip of the needle, and they all fall to the ground.

 The same is true after death.
-It is almost impossible for a person not to fall into the evil realm, to be rescued, and to obtain a chance to fully rejuvenate a human body.
+It is almost impossible for a person not to fall into the evil realm, to be rescued, and to obtain a chance to be fully reborn in a precious human body.

-In addition, Master Bodova also has several metaphors for the rareness of the human body in the Collection of Metaphors:
+In addition, Master Bodowa also has several metaphors for the rareness of the human body in the "Parables of Potowa":

-Insects worship and ride wild deer, and Zangba eats fish and fried dough.
+Insects worship and ride wild deer,

+and Zangba eats fish and fried dough.

-Here are four stories, the first one is the pilgrimage of insects.
-It means that a little worm in the ground, after burrowing out of the ground, worships the Buddha, saying that he takes refuge in the Three Jewels of the Guru.
+Here there are four stories, the first one is the pilgrimage of insects.
+It refers to the story of a little worm in the ground, after burrowing out of the ground, worships the Buddha, saying that he takes refuge in the Three Jewels of the Guru.
 We all know this is almost impossible.
-This allusion metaphors that after beings are freed from the evil realm, the possibility of gaining a human body is as rare as a bug that can worship.
+This parable shows that after beings are freed from the evil realm, the possibility of gaining a human body is as rare as a bug that can worship.

 The second story is riding a wild deer.

-This allusion says that there was a blind man named Zhugu who fell off a cliff when he was walking because his eyes could not see.
+This parable says that there was a blind man named Zhugu who fell off a cliff when he was walking because he could not see.

-At this time, a wild deer happened to be walking at the bottom of the cliff, and Zhugu the blind landed on the back of the wild deer, and then he hugged the wild deer tightly.
+Just then, a wild deer happened to be walking at the bottom of the cliff, and Zhugu the blind man landed on the back of the wild deer, and then he hugged the wild deer tightly.
 When the wild deer calmed down, the blind man sang happily.

 People on the side of the road asked him, what are you so happy about, you blind man.
-The blind man said, I am a blind man who fell off a cliff and didn’t fall to his death, and I can ride a wild deer, how can I be unhappy.
+The blind man said, I am a blind man who fell off a cliff and didn’t fall to my death, and I landed on a wild deer, how can I be unhappy.

-This story shows that after we fall into the evil realm, we can be rescued and get the chance to get a human body, just like a blind man riding a wild deer.
+This story shows that after we fall into the evil realm, we can be rescued and get the chance to obtain a human body, just like a blind man riding a wild deer.

 The third story is 'Zangba eats fish'.
 There was a person from the Zangba area.
 Once, when he came back home, his wife made fish for him to eat.
 Because he had never eaten fish before, he thought it was very fragrant, so he ate a lot of it, and he felt nauseous, and about to be sick.